• Skip to primary navigation

 Add banana slices and cook until tender, stirring occasionally, about 2 minutes.
 Transfer to a small bowl.

-Serve french toast topped with caramelized bananas, maple syrup, and pecans (if using).
+Serve french toast immediately, topped with caramelized bananas, maple syrup, and pecans (if using).

-Two plates of french toast with caramelized bananas, toasted pecans, and maple syrup.
+Two plates of banana french toast topped with toasted pecans and maple syrup.

-• Make ahead: Caramelize your bananas up to 4 hours ahead of time.
+• Make ahead instructions: Caramelize your bananas up to 4 hours ahead of time.
 Cover and refrigerate until ready to use.

 • Storage: Place in an airtight container in the refrigerator for up to 3 days.

 • How to freeze: Wrap each piece (after completely cooled) in foil and place in a plastic freezer bag.
-Store in the freezer for up to 2 months.
+Store in the freezer for up to 3 months.
+To thaw, place in the fridge overnight.

-• How to reheat: Place frozen slices (do not thaw before reheating or toast will get mushy) on a baking sheet and warm in a preheated 350 degree F. oven for 10-15 minutes.
+• How to reheat French toast: Place frozen slices (do not thaw before reheating or toast will get mushy) on a baking sheet and warm in a preheated 350 degree F. oven for 10-15 minutes.

 • Use thick and eggy bread.
-Using a rich, eggy bread like challah (or a buttery bread like brioche) really makes a difference between good French toast and out-of-this-world French toast!
+Using a rich, egg-y bread like challah (or a buttery bread like brioche), and slicing it thickly, really makes a difference between good French toast and out-of-this-world French toast!

 💬 Frequently Asked Questions